sgob1/digital-signal-processing/README.md

 make
 ```
 In order to clean the repository along with the compiled pdf, run `make clean`.
-To compile a new document at any new file change, invoke `make continuous`.
+To compile a new document at any new file change, invoke `make continuously`.

 ### Windows